 Here are some suggestions for how to ensure that you’re providing your body the nourishment and nutrition it needs, while not letting your fears overwhelm you.

 During treatment, most people living with bulimia nervosa are provided with some kind of recovery meal plan.
 Ideally, these are straightforward, easy-to-follow programs that are tailored to the patient's specific needs.
-In many cases, patients
+In many cases, patients continue to use these meal plans into the early stages of post-treatment recovery.

 However, without the support of a treatment team, it can be challenging to adhere to any kind of plan, especially during times of stress.
-If you're struggling with this aspect of recovery, you may want to:
+If you're struggling with this aspect of recovery, you may want to:4

-- Avoid "clean eating" sites: While some of these sites are well-meaning, they often promote unhealthy or unrealistic ideas about food, including restrictive diets and labeling foods as “good” or “bad."
+Avoid "clean eating" sites: While some of these sites are well-meaning, they often promote unhealthy or unrealistic ideas about food, including restrictive diets and labeling foods as “good” or “bad."
 Often, these ideas are presented as healthy and inclusive, which can make this content even more dangerous.

-- Draw on positive memories: If you're struggling to find joy or pleasure in eating, try incorporating meals that bring back comforting or happy memories.
+Draw on positive memories: If you're struggling to find joy or pleasure in eating, try incorporating meals that bring back comforting or happy memories.
 Creating positive associations with food is a great way to build or maintain a healthy relationship with food.

-- Plan your meals ahead: Planning your meals for the week can feel overwhelming, but it goes a long way toward alleviating stress in the long run.
+Plan your meals ahead: Planning your meals for the week can feel overwhelming, but it goes a long way toward alleviating stress in the long run.
 Planning your week's worth of meals, shopping for them, and preparing them all at once can help ensure you have nutritionally balanced meals available throughout the week, making it much easier to stick to a plan and resist the kind of stress or anxiety that can lead to disordered eating behaviors.

-- Meal subscriptions: Some individuals in recovery from bulimia nervosa really benefit from meal delivery services.
+Meal subscriptions: Some individuals in recovery from bulimia nervosa really benefit from meal delivery services.
 Not only do they take some of the pressure and anxiety away from meal planning, but they also encourage experimentation with previously feared or restricted foods, while helping someone maintain adequate nutrition.

-leave some room for flexibility and treat moments when you deviate from your plan with grace.
-Restrictive eating habits have long been tied to binge eating behaviors, and black-and-white thinking, such as labeling foods as "good" or "bad," is another disordered and potentially dangerous habit.
+While structure is essential for a successful meal plan, it's also important to leave some room for flexibility and treat moments when you deviate from your plan with grace.
+Restrictive eating habits have long been tied to binge eating behaviors, and black-and-white thinking, such as labeling foods as "good" or "bad," is another disordered and potentially dangerous habit.3 Building flexibility—slowly, and safely—is the first step toward truly autonomous and "normal" eating after bulimia nervosa treatment.

 You may want to start exploring this idea by making a list of your previously “banned” foods or food groups and working on incorporating them into your recovery meal plan.
 Situations you used to fear or avoid, such as eating out with friends, can be treated in the same way.
-You may even have already done some of these exercises during treatment, especially if you participated in
+You may even have already done some of these exercises during treatment, especially if you participated in exposure therapy.

 Incorporating previously feared foods as regular parts of your diet can decrease the feeling that these foods are dangerous, forbidden, or otherwise triggering.
 Unless you have a known allergy or medical intolerance, no foods need to be off limits.
 Working with a therapist or dietitian can help you continue to challenge food rules and fears while maintaining a healthy diet.